Sustainability Plans, Reports & Policies

 Sustainability Progress Report

-The Washington County Board of Commissioners heard a presentation about the County's sustainability progress during their February 24, 2015 work session.
+The Washington County Board of Commissioners heard a presentation about the County's sustainability progress during their February 23, 2016 work session.
 Washington County is taking disciplined, thoughtful steps that are in the best interest of the organization and community, now and in the future.
-Whenever possible economic savings and improved social equity attributed to sustainability actions are noted, in addition to the more traditional environmental improvements.
+The County recognizes its responsibility to conserve natural resources, be fiscally responsible and celebrate the achievements of a productive and equitable organization.

-Highlights from the annual progress report (covering FY 2008 - FY 2014) include:
+Highlights from the annual progress report (FY 2015) include: